OttieOtter

 Wire Crafts

 After about an hour of touring the town on foot, we were ready for food and drink.
-We decided to eat at one of the two Restaurants in Boquillas Del Carmen, called Jose Falcon's.
-The restaurant was owned and managed by Jose Falcon's daughter, who had reopened the restaurant in 2013, when the border crossing between the US and Mexico was reestablished.
-She amazed us with interesting stories of how her proud father ran the restaurant for 30 years from a wheelchair.
-He died about a year before 9/11 and the closing of the restaurant shortly thereafter.
+We decided to eat at one of the two Restaurants in Boquillas Del Carmen called Jose Falcon's.
+The restaurant was owned and managed by Jose Falcon's daughter, who reopened the restaurant in 2013 when the border crossing between the US and Mexico was re-established.
+She amazed us with mesmerizing stories of how her proud father ran the restaurant for 30 years from a wheelchair.
+He died a year before 9/11 and the subsequent closing of the restaurant.

 Jose Falcon's Restaurant at Boquillas Del Carmen